markopetrovi/BTRFS-snapshot/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License 2.0 for more details.

 Use this program at your own risk.
-I do not hold responsibility for any damage (including data loss) that may be caused by use (correct or incorrect) of this program.
+I do not hold responsibility for any damage (including data loss) that may be caused while using (correctly or incorrectly) this program.